Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 and then pipe the output of your encoder to (your modified) "test*Streamer" application.

-(Even simpler, if your operating system represents the MPEG input device as
+(Even simpler, if your operating system represents the encoder device as

 a file, then you can just use the name of this file (instead of "test.*").)